Skip to main content

 The advantage is a clear contractual framework with a well-known provider: one point of contact, a German invoice, a familiar contract logic.
 The platform itself is more narrowly scoped than the multi-model solutions from Berlin or Rosenheim.

-Strengths: Trusted Deutsche Telekom brand, BSI C5, one point of contact for contract and support, fixed-price model for predictable cost.
+Strengths: Trusted Deutsche Telekom brand, operated in a Microsoft cloud specifically secured for Deutsche Telekom in Europe, one point of contact for contract and support, fixed-price model for predictable cost.

 Limitations: Limited model choice (effectively GPT), no open source, proprietary platform, no self-hosting, no MCP support.